vogler/smart-home/README.md

 #### DNS
 Using [MyFRITZ](https://www.myfritz.net/) DynDNS in FritzBox, rpi{3,4}.voglerr.de subdomains with cloudflare as nameserver for proxy/stats and [CNAME flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/) which allows CNAME for domain root as well.

+#### VPN
+Using [PiVPN](https://www.pivpn.io/) for WireGuard with clients on MBA and phone.
+Unfortunately can't access the VPN IPs if the foreign network happens to use the same subnet (all FritzBox seem to use 192.168.178.1 - could change mine to e.g. 192.168.0.1, but that's not a failsafe solution).